3xHelix/sorry-as-a-service/README.md

 ---

 ## 👤 Author
+##      Credits

+This project is a fork of [No-as-a-Service](https://github.com/hotheadhacker/no-as-a-service) by [hotheadhacker](https://github.com/hotheadhacker).
+Big thanks to them for the original concept and API.
+This version has been transformed into **Sorry-as-a-Service'eh** (SaaS'eh) with a twist of Canadian politeness, eh!

-Created with creative stubbornness by [hotheadhacker](https://github.com/hotheadhacker)
+Created with creative stubbornness by [hotheadhacker](https://github.com/hotheadhacker) Adapted with Canadian stoner ‘sorry, eh’ willpower and a whole lot of maple syrup by [3xHelix](https://github.com/3xHelix/)

 ---

 ## 📄 License

-MIT — do whatever, just don’t say yes when you should say no.
+MIT — do whatever, just don’t say yes when you should say no'eh.